 This system only works when the drivers understand that generosity and reciprocity will keep this highway working at the highest level.

 That is the network that I am striving to maintain for myself.
 Like our national highway system, my network is in a constant state of construction.
 That’s how it should be.

-You might wish that you could build a network once and those people would be your go to people forever, but that’s not life.
+You might wish that you could build a network once and those people would be your go-to people forever.
+That’s not life.

 Life is all about change and movement.
 As I grow and change and move, the people whom I have and would like to have in my network are growing and changing and moving.
 Sometimes we just go in different directions, and sometimes I need to ask someone to choose another route.
-I am always looking for new people with whom I would love to build relationships, especially those whom are traveling the same road I’m traveling and who see a relationship with me as a way to propell us both forword at a much higher speed.
+I am always looking for new people with whom I would love to build relationships, especially those who are traveling the same road I’m traveling and who see a relationship with me as a way to propel us both forward at a much higher speed.

-I believe we can build stronger networks by using our nets as tools to move everyone in our system forwad in the direction they choose to travel, not nets to capture just our clients for one transaction.
+I believe we can build stronger networks by using our nets as tools.
+Tools that move everyone in our system forward in the direction they choose to travel.
+Not nets to capture just our clients for one transaction.

 A well-built network will support you for a lifetime, not just a transaction.